Updated July 2026 · Reviewed by a Form 5472 specialist

 | FATCA & cross-border reporting | Foreign account holders behind US entities | Links the foreign owner to the US LLC |

 Source: IRC §6038A; IRS information-return enforcement practice.
-Verified June 2026.
+Verified July 2026.

-For most tax returns, the IRS has only three years to assess after you file.
-An unfiledinformation return like Form 5472 never starts that clock.
-Under section 6038A, the assessment window stays open indefinitely, so a year you skipped five or ten years ago can still be assessed today at the full $25,000 per form.
-The exposure does not fade with time — it accumulates, because each missed year is a separate $25,000 penalty with no cap.
+For most tax returns the IRS has three years to assess after you file.
+An unfiled information return like Form 5472 never starts that clock, so a year skipped five or ten years ago can still be assessed at the full $25,000 per form — and each missed year is a separate penalty.
+The practical takeaway: if you have an active EIN and have not filed, catch up with dated proof of submission rather than hoping the entity stays unnoticed.

 |---|---|---|

-Source: IRC §6038A; IRS Instructions for Form 5472 and Form 1120.
+Source: IRS.gov, Form 5472 and Instructions for Form 5472 (Rev. December 2025).
 Verified June 2026.

 Form 5472 and pro forma 1120, prepared, reviewed, and filed for a flat $299.
 Or message us first — we answer every question.